Car Talk: Features

 The show originally consisted of two segments with a break in between but was changed to three segments.
 After the shift to the three-segment format, it became a running joke to refer to the last segment as "the third half" of the program.

 The show opened with a short comedy segment, typically jokes sent in by listeners, followed by eight call-in sessions.
 The hosts ran a contest called the "Puzzler", in which a riddle, sometimes car-related, was presented.
 The answer to the previous week's "Puzzler" was given at the beginning of the "second half" of the show, and a new "Puzzler" was given at the start of the "third half".
-The hosts gave instructions to listeners to write answers addressed to "Puzzler Tower" on some non-existent or expensive object, such as a "$26 bill" or an advanced digital SLR camera.
+The hosts gave instructions to listeners to write answers addressed to "Puzzler Tower" on some non-existent or expensive object, such as a "$26 bill" or an advanced DSLR camera.
 This gag initially started as suggestions that the answers be written "on the back of a $20 bill".
 A running gag concerned Tom's inability to remember the previous week's "Puzzler" without heavy prompting from Ray.
-During a tribute show following Tom's death in 2014 due to complications of Alzheimer's Disease, Ray joked, "I guess he wasn't joking about not being able to remember the puzzler all those years."
+During a tribute show following Tom's death in 2014 due to complications of Alzheimer's disease, Ray joked, "I guess he wasn't joking about not being able to remember the puzzler all those years."
 For each puzzler, one correct answer was chosen at random, with the winner receiving a $26 gift certificate to the Car Talk store, referred to as the "Shameless Commerce Division".
 It was originally $25, but was increased for inflation after a few years.
 Originally, the winner received a specific item from the store, but it soon changed to a gift certificate to allow the winner to choose the item they wanted (though Tom often made an item suggestion).